The Defeat of the Winograd Schema Challenge: Overview of Other Collections of Winograd Schemas

 Despite the promise of this approach, we note first, that many of the sentences in the filtered \textsc{WinoGrande} corpus do not fit the criteria laid out in the WSC, and therefore are not actually Winograd schemas.
 Many sentences are easily solvable using word correlation; that is, they are not Google-proof.
 For example (all examples below are from the debiased, filtered set released in September 2020), consider: {\em The doctor diagnosed Justin with bipolar and Robert with anxiety.
-Justin/Robert had terrible nerves recently.} A Google search shows that {\em anxiety} and {\em nerves} are correlated at about twice the rate as {\em bipolar} and {\em nerves}.
+Justin/Robert had terrible nerves recently.} A Google search shows that {\em anxiety} and {\em nerves} are more strongly associated than {\em bipolar} and {\em nerves}.
 Some sentences appear to be poorly written or to contain the answer directly in the sentence, e.g. {\em The waiter could not cover the round tables with the square tablecloths because the tables/tablecloths were square.} Others are genuinely hard to understand, e.g., {\em George opted for both of them to use a knife instead of a gun in the duel because the knife/gun could partially injure them.}

-We note, second, that the goal of postponing human-level performance on this dataset until systems achieve commonsense reasoning ability was achieved only momentarily.
+We note, second, that the goal of postponing human-level performance on this dataset until systems achieve commonsense reasoning ability was achieved only briefly.
 The \textsc{WinoGrande} leaderboard shows that the UNICORN system \citep{DBLP:conf/aaai/LourieBBC21} achieves 91.2\% accuracy, despite little progress in commonsense reasoning.